 TURNAROUND ARTS: PVD

 that leverages the arts to help turn around the nation’s lowest performing schools.
 PVD is one of the localities from the US selected by the Kennedy Center and the

 PRODUCED IN PVD

 World-renowned creative professionals, artists, arts organizations, and venues call Providence home.
-Explore some of their work with this spotlight on stuff you may have seen (and hopefully not missed) around town…
+Explore some of their most recent work with this spotlight on stuff you may have seen (and hopefully not missed) around town…

 AC+T IN THE COMMUNITY

-Art, Culture + Tourism ensures the continued development of a vibrant and creative city by integrating arts and culture into community life while showcasing PVD as an international cultural destination…
+The Providence Department of Art, Culture + Tourism ensures the continued development of a vibrant and creative city by integrating arts and culture into community life while showcasing Providence as an international cultural destination…